NHS Hot Topics, Current Affairs & Medicine Wider Reading For MMI Interviews 2026

 HIV & PrEP

 The NHS has made significant strides in "HIV prevention" with the widespread availability of Pre-Exposure Prophylaxis (PrEP).
 This proactive treatment is a cornerstone in the fight against HIV/AIDS, drastically reducing the risk of transmission among high-risk populations.
-In 2023, discussions around HIV & PrEP focus on access, awareness, and the integration of PrEP into sexual health practices.
+Discussions around HIV & PrEP focused on access, awareness, and the integration of PrEP into sexual health practices.
 Medical interviewees are expected to understand the impact of PrEP on public health, the importance of early diagnosis of HIV, and the implications of antiretroviral therapy on patient quality of life.

 Monkeypox